chagmgang/dinov2-remote-sensing/README.md

-# Reimplementation Self-Supervised Vision Transformers with DINO v2
+# Reimplementation Self-Supervised Vision Transformers for DINO v2 with Huggingface
 ---
 * Pytorch implementation and pretrained models for DINO v2 in remote sensing.
 * See Official Paper and Github for information in detail.